missionpinball/mpf-docs/config/shots.rst

 | Valid in :doc:`mode config files </config/instructions/mode_config>`       | **YES** |
 +----------------------------------------------------------------------------+---------+

-.. overview
+The *shots:* section of your config file is where you define the shots in your machine.
+A *shot* is a switch, a series of switches that have to be hit in order, or an event or series of events.

-The *shots:* section of your config file is where you define theshots in your machine.
-A *shot* is a switch (or a series of switches that have to be hit in order).
-Shots can be things like standup targets, rollover lanes, drop targets, ramps, loops, orbits, etc.
+Shots are used for things like standup targets, rollover lanes, drop targets, ramps, loops, orbits, etc.

 Each shot can have a *shot profile* applied to it which defines what